Planning your transfer to VCU

 To be eligible for transfer admission, you must be in good standing with the last institution you attended.
 There is no minimum credit requirement, but priority application review is given to students who have completed at least 30 credit hours.
 Vocational and developmental courses are nontransferable.

-By following the recommendations of the transfer maps, you'll be able to:
+By following the advising and course recommendations of the transfer maps, you'll be able to:

 - save money by completing community college classes that fulfill VCU’s

 - prepare for the academic challenges at VCU;

 - identify financial resources to pay for college;

 - graduate on time, with minimal debt and loss of transfer credit;